2021-08-17

 Trust vs. Beneficiary: Do you need a trust if you have named beneficiaries on your accounts?

 Yes.
 It is always a good idea to have a trust to handle your assets after your death.
-Naming the beneficiaries of your accounts ensures that they can avoid probate, but it overrides any estate planning you may have in place already.
-Additionally, there are limited ways in which you can distribute the money from your account by simply naming a beneficiary.
+Although naming the beneficiaries of your accounts ensures that they can avoid probate, it overrides any estate planning you may have in place already.
+For instance, if you name your ex-spouse directly on your bank account but state in your trust that you wish your new spouse to get the proceeds, only the ex-spouse will receive the inheritance.

-When you set up a revocable trust, you can either name the trust as the beneficiary of your accounts, or retitle the account to list the trust as a joint account owner.
+Additionally, simply naming a beneficiary on your account limits your options for distributing those account funds.
+However, with a revocable living trust, you can either name the trust as the beneficiary of your accounts, or retitle the account so that the trust is a joint account owner.
 The trustee can then handle the distribution of your estate according to the guidelines set forth in the trust.
-This way your loved ones can avoid probate court, and you retain control over the account until your death.

 Why shouldn’t I just name a beneficiary for my accounts?

-Naming a beneficiary can be a good stop-gap measure to ensure that your assets don’t end up in probate court.
-However, it’s a very crude solution for a very complicated problem.
-Ideally, you probably want to have more control over how your assets are distributed.
-Simply handing all the money over to one person can leave them responsible for taxes and fees that they wouldn’t otherwise have to pay.
+While naming a beneficiary can be a good temporary solution to avoid probate, it may not offer the comprehensive control you desire for the distribution of your assets.
+Simply handing all the money over to one person can leave them responsible for unexpected taxes and fees that they wouldn’t otherwise have to pay.

 There are also a few special cases in which you really wouldn’t want your accounts to only have a named beneficiary.
-If your child is the pay-on-death beneficiary of your account, they’ll be given the entirety of the funds in your account once they turn 18.
-If that’s hundreds of thousands, or even millions of dollars, do you really want them to have control over all that money at such a young age?
+For example, if your child is the pay-on-death beneficiary of your account, then they’ll receive the entirety of the funds in your account once they turn 18.
+If that inheritance is hundreds of thousands or even millions of dollars, do you really want them to have control over all that money at such a young age?

-If you’ve named a special needs beneficiary, they may no longer be eligible for government assistance once they inherit the entirety of your account.
-You’ll want to create a “special needs” trust and have the account funds pay into that trust when you pass on.
+You also need to consider how leaving an inheritance by just naming a beneficiary on an account can affect your loved ones who have special needs.
+Leaving an inheritance outright might disqualify them from government assistance once they inherit the entirety of your account.
+To prevent this, you’ll want to create a “special needs” trust and have the account funds pay into that trust when you pass on.
 This can help ensure that the assets from your estate are passed on, while your beneficiary maintains their ability to receive government aid.

 Find out how Phelps LaClair can help you set up your estate plan.